-As representatives of 189 governments meet to discuss strengthening the cornerstone of the global nuclear non-proliferation regime, the Nuclear Non-Proliferation Treaty (NPT), Kim Jong-un and David Cameron have provided stark reminders of the continuing dangers that nuclear weapons pose to human security.
-Rebecca Johnson reports from Geneva
+As representatives of 189 governments meet to discuss strengthening the cornerstone of the global nuclear non-proliferation regime, the Nuclear Non-Proliferation Treaty (NPT), Kim Jong-un and David Cameron provide stark reminders of the continuing dangers that nuclear weapons pose to human security.

 In North Korea, military exercises by the United States and South Korea provoked Kim Jong-un to rattle his poverty-stricken country’s nuclear sabres and threaten nuclear attacks.
 Shown playing with guns surrounded by uniformed officers, the young despot announced that plutonium production capabilies would be restarted and uranium enrichment accelerated to increase North Korea’s nuclear arsenal as soon as possible.
 As two US B-2 stealth bombers were flown over South Korea, he threatened to unleash nuclear weapons and war on South Korea and the United States.
 While most analysts raised doubts about North Korea’s actual capabilities, and wise heads called for all sides to calm their rhetoric and resume the Six Party Talks on regional security and denuclearisation, Britain’s Prime Minister David Cameron seized avidly on the Korean crisis to back up his own ideologically driven nuclear agenda.